-Dr. Moura is a neurologist and health services researcher in the Department of Neurology at the Massachusetts General Hospital (MGH) and Assistant Professor of Neurology at the Harvard Medical School.
-At the MGH, she completed a research fellowship in clinical trials, a two-year clinical fellowship in Clinical Neurophysiology and Epilepsy and a one-year clinical fellowship in Advanced General / Autoimmune Neurology to focus on the care of patients with multiple clinical needs.
+Dr. Moura is a neurologist and health services researcher in the Department of Neurology at Massachusetts General Hospital and Associate Professor of Neurology at Harvard Medical School.
+At Mass General, she completed a research fellowship in clinical trials, a two-year clinical fellowship in Clinical Neurophysiology and Epilepsy and a one-year clinical fellowship in Advanced General / Autoimmune Neurology to focus on the care of patients with multiple clinical needs.

 She holds a Master’s Degree in Public Health from the Harvard T.H.
 Chan School of Public Health (HSPH) with a concentration in Clinical Effectiveness.
-She is a PhD student in Population Health Sciences (Epidemiology) at the HSPH and the Harvard Graduate School of Arts and Sciences.
+In 2021, she received her PhD in Population Health Sciences (Epidemiology) at the HSPH and the Harvard Graduate School of Arts and Sciences.

 Her work has been primarily sponsored by the American Brain Foundation, the Epilepsy Foundation, the Marriott Foundation, the Harvard University (Harvard Catalyst and Diversity Inclusion and Community Partnership programs), and The National Institutes of Health (National Institute of Aging – Career Development Award).